chemfiles/chemfiles/doc/src/selections.rst

     Evaluates to the mass of the atom being matched.
 For atoms with a type from the periodic table, the element mass is used as default.
-The atom mass can also be set manually, either directly with :cpp:func:`chemfiles::Atom::set_mass`, or using a :ref:`configuration file
+The atom mass can also be set manually with :cpp:func:`chemfiles::Atom::set_mass`.
-    <configuration>`.

     |multiple-atoms-#i|